 • Contributing to a truly effective, inclusive and responsible global climate change governance regime

 Programs of Activities

 Following the CVF High Level Meeting at Marrakech, Morocco, on 18 November 2016, the work of the Forum has been guided by the CVF Vision.
 Prior to the adoption of the CVF Vision, the 2016-2018 Road Map also outlined planned activities of the CVF and guidance for the joint work of the Forum’s members for the period 2016-18 to ensure timely and effective implementation of the Manila-Paris Declaration.
 The Road Map identified key objectives, clarifies the central focus of Forum efforts, further to the Manila-Paris Declaration, and provides indications on the roles of different cooperation and action channels for members to follow-up on priorities at international and national levels, including with respect to member focal points.

-The CVF High Level Meeting at Marrakech, Morocco, on 18 November 2016 was the most recent High Level meeting of the Forum body.
+The CVF has met once at Summit level in the first ever entirely online intergovernmental meeting of world leaders, with the 2018 CVF Virtual Summit.
+The CVF High Level Meeting at Marrakech, Morocco, on 18 November 2016 was the most recent ministerial, High Level meeting of the full Forum body.
 Between 2009-2015, three major Forum meetings in 2009 near Male’, Maldives, in 2011 at Dhaka, Bangladesh and in 2015 at Paris, France gathered government leaders from 20 countries.
 The Forum also held regional meetings during 2014-2015.
 High level Forum meetings:

 • 2016 Forum – Marrakech, Morocco, 18 November 2016